KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 # Implementing `loop` / `recur`

+## Some background

+At this point, instead of starting to hack together a quick-and-dirty solution, I decided to spend some time thinking through the issues involved - since `loop` / `recur` seemed like it would be the most complex change I'd yet made to the baseline `JKL` as described by the MAL guidelines.
+I spread this thinking out over several days, and the rest of this section captures my conclusions.
+In retrospect, this thinking became a high-level design of the proposed solution, although I hadn't planned that when I started this part of the post (which up to now had been a sort of stream of consciousness).

+First, some background.
+In `JKL`, the `EVAL` function is essentially a large C# switch statement whose cases correspond to the various special forms (`fn`, `do`, `def!`, `let*`, etc) in `JKL`.
+Each special form:
+* Processes its arguments and executes the statements in its body, if any, and then either
+* Directly returns a `JKL` value, OR
+* Returns the value calculated by a recursive call to `EVAL`, OR
+* Where Tail Call Optimisation is possible, loops back to the beginning of `EVAL` rather than making a recursive call

+The evaluation environment (i.e. the set of symbols that are bound to data values, function arguments, etc) is held in `Env` object, which is basically a C# dictionary that maps symbols to values (without caring where they came from).
+New `Env`s are created:
+* by the original REPL
+* when functions are created (to hold the argument values)
+* when `let` special forms are evaluated (to hold the `let` variables)
+* TBD any others?????

+Other symbols and their values are added to an `Env` by `def!`.
+Finally, each `Env` stores a pointer to the `Env` within which it was created (or `null` for the outermost REPL), thus providing a lexical scoping mechanism for symbols that have the same name. `EVAL` takes an `Env` as an argument, and can thus pass it's own environment (or a derived one) to recursive calls.

+## `loop` and `recur`

-The `recur` special form is called from within `EVAL` and works by returning control to a previous point in the evaluation - the corresponding `loop` or containing function, passing new values for the `loop` variables or the function arguments.
+Conceptually, `recur` works by returning control to a previous point in the evaluation - the corresponding `loop` or containing function, passing new values for the `loop` variables or the function arguments.
 Once the new bindings have been established, the forms in the body of the `loop` or function are re-evaluated.
 Evaluation continues until the flow of control reaches the end of the `loop` (or function) without invoking `recur`, or until some resource runs out.

-Unfortunately, there is no precedent for this process in `JKL` (or MAL).
-None of the existing special forms explicitly return control to a previous point.
-Instead, they process their arguments and then either return a value from `EVAL` or recursively invoke `EVAL` to continue execution (using Tail Call Optimization if possible).
+Unfortunately, there is no precedent for this process in `JKL` (or MAL): none of the existing special forms explicitly return control to a previous point.
+Furthermore, with the exception of the `Env` mechanism, there is no explicit tracking of the evaluation stack or the state of the computation as it progresses.

 So some new mechanisms are going to be needed